 Does the High Roller have a bar?

 Out of the 28 cabins on the High Roller, one pod is usually designated as the High Roller Happy Half Hour cabin.
-For $10-15 dollars extra you can ride in this pod and enjoy an unlimited open bar for the duration of your trip around the wheel.
-You are also welcome to bring outside drinks into any of the other pods.
+For approximately $60 dollars you can ride in this pod and enjoy an unlimited open bar for the duration of your trip around the wheel.

 Can you get married on the High Roller?